Status of Talc Ovarian Cancer Litigation

 Ken Starr, who represented the plaintiffs (respondents in the Supreme Court), argued that Johnson & Johnson knew that their talc powders contained asbestos for decades.
 He also argued that the company’s scientists suggested using cornstarch in 1973, but the company was unwilling to use it because talc was cheaper.

 Johnson & Johnson’s attorney argued that health organizations and federal regulators rejected the warnings on talc.
-He also cited studies that showed that the talc showed no association with ovarian cancer in those who used the talc.
+He also cited studies that concluded that talc was not associated with ovarian cancer in those who used the product.

 The Supreme Court refused to hear J&J’s appeal and the verdict was upheld.